 This activity focuses on inflation and unemployment, and you will use FRED[®] to find data that pertain to them.
-FRED[®] is a great and simple tool for finding, viewing, and transforming official data.
+FRED[®] is a great and simple tool for finding, viewing, and manipulating official data.

 - 1. Go to https://fred.stlouisfed.org/ and sign in to your personal FRED[®] account. - 2.
 In the search bar, type in "CPI."
-One of the first few results should be Consumer Price Index for All Urban Consumers: All Items in U.S. City Average, Index 1982-1984 = 100, Monthly, Seasonally Adjusted.
+One of the first few results should be Consumer Price Index for All Urban Consumers: All Items, Index 1982-1984 = 100, Monthly, Seasonally Adjusted.
 Click on this. - 3.
 Look at the upper right of the screen for the orange EDIT GRAPH button.
 Click it and make sure the EDIT LINE 1 tab is highlighted.
 In the Units box, change the units to Percent Change from Year Ago. - 4.
 In the EDIT GRAPH panel, make sure the ADD LINE tab is highlighted.
 In the search bar, type in "civilian unemployment rate."
-One of the first few options should be Unemployment Rate, Monthly, Percent, Seasonally Adjusted.
+One of the first few options should be Civilian Unemployment Rate, Monthly, Percent, Seasonally Adjusted.
 Click on this, and then click the Add data series button.
 Now click the EDIT LINES tab and change the units to Percent (not Percent Change from Year Ago). - 5.
-Now, adjust the left and right buttons of the slider bar below the x-axis so that you can see the 2001 and 2007-2009 recessions (i.e., set the plot area to show November 2001 to November 2019).
+Now, adjust the left button of the slider bar below the x-axis so that you can see the two most recent recessions (i.e., set the plot area so that you can view from about 2001 to the present).
 Next, click inside the gray slider area (between the two buttons) and move the viewer back and forth across the dates, paying attention for any patterns between the inflation rate and unemployment.
 Do you observe any patterns?